+- 3.3.12.1.
+If an applicant has been allocated a social housing tenancy in the previous twelve months, then they will not qualify to join the housing register.
+This applies to both introductory tenants and tenants with security of tenure. - 3.3.12.2.
+This does not apply to moves that took place as a result of a mutual exchange, where the applicant has security of tenure. - 3.3.12.3.
 If an applicant has been allocated a social housing tenancy in the previous twelve months, then they will not qualify to join the Housing Register.
-This applies to both introductory tenants and tenants with security of tenure.

-This does not apply to moves that took place as a result of a mutual exchange, where the applicant has security of tenure.

-The only exception to this will be an applicant who has been awarded exceptional needs status.
-See section 4.11 for further information.

-If an applicant is a Lancaster City Council tenant or other social housing tenant then a reference may be sought from their Landlord.
-If they do not meet the qualification criteria, then they will not be eligible to join the Housing Register.

-If a Lancaster City Council tenant or other social housing tenant has rent arrears or any related housing debt then their application will deferred until these arrears or housing related debt is cleared.
-The only exception to this would be if there is an exceptional need to move and their landlord agrees to their tenant moving with outstanding rent arrears and/or other housing related debt.
+This applies to both introductory tenants and tenants with security of tenure. - 3.3.12.4.
+This does not apply to moves that took place as a result of a mutual exchange, where the applicant has security of tenure. - 3.3.12.5.
+The only exception to this will be an applicant who has been awarded exceptional needs status. - 3.3.12.6.
+If an applicant is a Lancaster City Council tenant or other social housing tenant, then a reference may be sought from their landlord.
+If they do not meet the qualification criteria, then they will not be eligible to join the housing register. - 3.3.12.7.
+If a Lancaster City Council tenant or other social housing tenant has rent arrears or any related housing debt, then their application will deferred until these arrears or housing related debt is cleared.
+The only exception to this would be if there is an exceptional or emergency need to move, and their landlord agrees to their tenant moving with outstanding rent arrears and/or other housing related debt. - 3.3.12.8.
+Lancaster City Council tenants who need to move from your existing home due to extensive repairs required, regeneration programmes or refurbishment as part of a planned maintenance programme. - 3.3.12.9.
 If a Lancaster City Council tenant or other social housing tenant has rent arrears, which relate to them being unable to pay the rent due to under-occupying the property, then their application will not be automatically deferred.
-If the arrears are under £500 and the applicant has been taking all possible steps to address them and their Landlord supports this, then they will be permitted to have an active application.
+If the arrears are under £500 and the applicant has been taking all possible steps to address them and their landlord supports this, then they will be permitted to have an active application.

-3.4 What application checks are made?
+3.4.
+What application checks are made?

-When an application is received, if the applicant meets the qualification criteria, they will need to provide the following documentary evidence:

-- Proof that they are eligible for social housing if they are a person from abroad (e.g. proof of immigration status, proof that they are exercising a treaty right). - Proof that they are habitually resident in the UK. - Proof of identification for all household members (e.g. passport, driving licence, medical card). - Proof of address for all adult household members (e.g. driving licence, recent utility bill, recent benefit award letter). - Proof that any children included on their application reside with them on a permanent basis (e.g. benefit letter relating to the children, residence order). - Proof of their household income and any savings. - Proof of no rent arrears or confirmation of the amount of arrears (if applicable)
+- 3.4.1.
+When an application is received, if the applicant meets the qualification criteria, they will need to provide the following documentary evidence: - Proof that they are eligible for social housing if they are a person from abroad (e.g. proof of immigration status, proof that they are exercising a treaty right) - Proof that they are habitually resident in the UK - Proof of identification for all household members (e.g. passport, driving licence, medical card). - Proof of address for all adult household members (e.g. driving licence, recent utility bill, recent benefit award letter)